 - The Court will issue a Court Order

 - You will need to bring the court order to law enforcement agencies that have the record on file

 Will I Have To Go To Court For My Crime?

 Whether you have to go to court typically depends upon the type of crime you were arrested for.
 Most minor traffic offenses and misdemeanor offenses do not require court hearings.
 For some, you have the option to simply plead guilty and pay a fine.
 If you are charged with more than minor misdemeanors and felony crimes, you will need to go to court.
 In order to protect your rights and apply the most promising line of defense in your case, it is important that you call a reputable student crime lawyer as soon as possible.

 Trust A Smart Criminal Defense Lawyer To Handle Your Case

-As a seasoned student crimes defense lawyer, Mastandrea Law will evaluate your case and advise you on the best way to move forward.
-Mastandrea Law will plead your case passionately in an effort to reduce your charges or sentencing.
-Contact Mastandrea Law today for a consultation to see how we can help you.
+As a seasoned student crimes defense lawyer, Mastandrea Law, LLC will evaluate your case and advise you on the best way to move forward.
+Mastandrea Law, LLC will plead your case passionately in an effort to reduce your charges or sentencing.
+Contact Mastandrea Law, LLC today for a consultation to see how we can help you.